2021 PGA Championship streaming: How to watch online through ESPN Plus, CBS Sports apps

 The 2021 PGA Championship features a field with some of the best golfers on the planet, including Rory McIlroy, Dustin Johnson, Jon Rahm and Brooks Koepka, taking on Kiawah Island Golf Resort's Ocean Course on Kiawah Island, S.C.
 With online streams from ESPN and CBS in their apps and websites, you have no excuse to miss a minute of the action.

-You can watch the 2021 PGA Championship online starting on Thursday in the United States, as ESPN has its online stream for all four rounds of the tournament from Kiawah Island.
+You can watch the 2021 PGA Championship online starting on Thursday in the United States, as ESPN has its online stream for all four rounds of the tournament from Kiawah Island, including through ESPN+.

 There will be 156 players in the field, competing for an opportunity to win in the second men's major of the year and fourth major this season, with six played in this expanded season.